 Author of the Day

 Edna O’Brien has written more than twenty works of fiction.
 She is the recipient of many awards, including the Irish PEN Lifetime Achievement Award, the American National Arts Gold Medal, the Frank O’Connor Prize, the PEN/Nabokov Award for Achievement in International Literature and the David Cohen Prize for Literature.
 Edna was born and raised in the west of Ireland, but has lived in London for many years.

-Afra Atiq is an Emirati poet, spoken word artist, and PhD candidate.
+Afra Atiq is an Emirati poet, a spoken word artist, and a PhD candidate.
 With a passion for languages, she writes and performs in a blend of bilingual and trilingual poems in English, Arabic, and French.

 She has been featured on numerous international platforms including in Kuwait, India, Germany, and the UK.
 Afra has notably showcased her work at the Dubai Opera, Louvre Abu Dhabi, PublisHer summit, and Abu Dhabi Art.